UdaikaranSingh/recordLinkage/proposal/finalProjectProposal.md

 ### Schedule

 1. Week 1:
-	- Perform EDA on our dataset
-	- Test classification performance on a baseline model
+	- Revised Proposal
 2. Week 2:
 	- Clean dataset using the EDA from previous week
+	- Create code for creating generated datasets with Strong Keys
+		- allow for a hyperparameter of varying noise.
 	- Finalize Structure of our Heterogeneous Graph
+		- Determine how we are going to represent quantitative variables
 3. Week 3:
-	- Create Heterogeneous Graphs
+	- Create Heterogeneous Graphs on our datasets
+	- Research machine learning methods on graphs
+		- primarily focus on feature representation
 4. Week 4:
 	- Test out different feature representations
-	- Train Model Using Graphs
+	- Test out different ML models
+		- tune hyperparameters
+	- Goal: have a working pipeline from the table -> results
 5. Week 5:
-	- Evaluating results of different feature representation
+	- Evaluate our pipeline over different datasets
+		- example: changing noise in our generated dataset
+		- evaluating results on 2 "real" datasets
 	- Tuning Model and Tweaking Features
 6. Week 6:
 	- Compiling Work Into Project Output